terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/stack/sap-s4hana-bw4hana/README.md

-# IBM Cloud Catalog - Power Virtual Server for SAP HANA: 'SAP S/4HANA or BW/4HANA PowerVS Fullstack'
+# IBM Cloud Catalog - Power Virtual Server for SAP HANA: 'SAP S/4HANA or BW/4HANA PowerVS Create a new architecture'

-The 'SAP S/4HANA or BW/4HANA PowerVS Fullstack' is designed to simplify the deployment of an end-to-end SAP ERP software landscape on the IBM Power Virtual Server infrastructure into IBM Cloud.
+The 'SAP S/4HANA or BW/4HANA PowerVS Create a new architecture' is designed to simplify the deployment of an end-to-end SAP ERP software landscape on the IBM Power Virtual Server infrastructure into IBM Cloud.
 It combines the deployment of two [deployable architectures](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) into one configuration and helps to deploy the SAP landscape via IBM Cloud [projects](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 # Summary
 ## Stack Deployment Outcome: